vjaab/vjaab/README.md

 - 👋 Hi, I’m Vijayakumar J
-- 👀 I’m interested in Coding
+- 💞️ I’m a full stack developer with a skill sets in Java8, Javascript and React JS
-- 🌱 I’m currently learning React JS
+- 👀 I’m interested in Coding and Problem Solving
-- 💞️ I’m looking to collaborate on Projects
+- 🌱 I’m currently learning AWS
 - 📫 How to reach me @ +91 9585793939 or vijayakumarj.official@gmail.com

 <!---